vistalab-technion/cs236781/_assignments/00-getting-started.md

    will be added to your submission which is automatically generated from the contents of the assignment folder.

-5. Always make sure the active conda env is `cs236781-hwN` (where `N` is the assignment number).
+5. Always make sure the active conda env is `cs236781-hw`.
 If you get strange errors or failing import statements, this is probably the reason.
 Note that if you close your terminal session you will need to re-activate since conda will use it's default `base` environment.

 ## Submitting the assignment